workloads/pathfinder/README.md

 For an overview of the WAVE ROVER hardware, see [waveshare.com](https://www.waveshare.com/wiki/WAVE_ROVER#Resource).

-For an overview of the ESP32 hardware, see [espressif.com](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf).
+For an overview of the ESP32 hardware, see [espressif.com](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32e_esp32-wroom-32ue_datasheet_en.pdf).

+The _Mobility Platform_ uses the `ESP32-WROOM-32UE-N4` module.

 ### Delays